 Some sellers state that their rice is certified kosher, which is a bit unnecessary because all legumes and grains, including rice, are considered kosher, so we’re kind of in “water is wet” territory here.

 Non-GMO certification is a bit different.
 While some makers state on the package that the rice is non-GMO certified, other rice varieties are actually genetically modified to enhance or limit certain aspects of the rice, be it taste, texture, or nutritional content.
 If you are limiting GMO foods in your diet, keep an eye out for a non-GMO statement on a rice listing.

 Unless you are planning on cooking all the rice at once, the bag or bin that it ships in is likely to become its long-term storage container.
 These range from simple poly bags to thick bags with zip lock tops to rugged plastic containers with lids.
 The best storage container for rice is a durable one that holds up over time and seals in freshness via a zip lock, lid, or screw cap.
 Any bag or container you use should also be BPA-free.

 A number of factors may affect the price of rice.
 The type of rice can affect how much you pay per ounce.
-If you buy in bulk, the price tends to be much less per ounce.
+If you get a bulk amount, the price tends to be much less per ounce.
 Everything from weather to global pandemics can affect rice supply, which in turn can impact price.
 And don’t discount the mark-up that you will find with well-known brands.

 That said, here is a rough idea of what you can expect to pay for several different types of rice.

-Inexpensive: Basic long grain white and brown rice tends to cost around $0.10 per ounce.
+Inexpensive: Basic long-grain white and brown rice tend to cost around $0.10 per ounce.
 Expect to pay a bit more for brown rice than white rice here.

 Mid-range: In the mid-range, you will find familiar rice such as jasmine ($0.10 to $0.20 per ounce) and basmati ($0.15 to $0.25 per ounce).